Where to find hatching eggs for sale.

 Steve Dace of Cheshire Poultry specialises in Wyandottes.
 His knowledge of chickens, and of Wyandottes in particular, is second to none and his birds regularly win awards at national shows.

-Steve is the person from whom I bought my most successful clutch of Wyandotte eggs which had a 90% hatch rate, despite having travelled for three days from the UK to my coop in Italy.
+Steve is the person from whom I bought my most successful clutch of Wyandotte eggs which had a hatch rate of over 90%, despite having travelled for three days from the UK to my coop in Italy.

 He has hatching eggs, chicks and hens for sale most of the year and will post using a recommended courier service.